ssvlabs/ssv/docs/design/eth1.md

 #### Has methods:

-- `HandleOngoingEventBatch(eventBatchCh <-chan EventBatch)`
+- `HandleOngoingBlockEvents(BlockEventsCh <-chan BlockEvents)`

-Goes over the channel and sends each EventBatch for execution to processEvent asyncronously.
-After each EventBatch it notifies subscribers about a new task.
+Goes over the channel and sends each BlockEvents for execution to processEvent asyncronously.
+After each BlockEvents it notifies subscribers about a new task.

-- `HandlePastEventBatches(eventBatches []EventBatch)`
+- `HandlePastBlockEvents(blockEvents []BlockEvents)`

 Handles past event batches.
 It goes over each batch, it atomically processes each and updates DB.
 After all batches are processed, it notifies subscribers about a new task.

-- `processEvent(eventBatch EventBatch) error`
+- `processEvent(blockEvents BlockEvents) error`

 Processes event batch as a DB transaction doing event-specific actions and updating SyncOffset in the DB (EventDB.SetSyncOffset).